radiradev/contrastive-neutrino/README.md

 The converted `.npz` files are also available on scratch at `larndsim_throws_converted`, this should be used for training as IO from scratch would be faster than from CFS.

 ### Recreate the dataset
 Use the `larnd.convert_data.py` script to convert the files to `.npz`, you may to adjust the input and output filepaths.
-Then use the `test_train_split.py` script to split the data using files up to number 230 as training, 230 < n < 240 -validation and n > 240 for testing.
+It will split the data using files up to number 230 as training, 230 < n < 240 -validation and n > 240 for testing.
+It will also filter out files with 3 voxels or less.

 # PiLArNet Method